Spencer-Sch/Calculator_2.0/README.md

 Update #1

 - Completed transfer of "percent" and "percentHelper".
 Some translation still needs work.
 Built a few tests for "percentHelper" and are passing successfully.
 To be continued...

+Day 15

+Update #1

+- Completed full translation of "percent" and "percentHelper" logic.
+Built tests for "percent".
+All tests passing successfully.

+- In the process of making all possible applications of "percent" logic function properly I needed to make edits to the logic in "sumSubMultDivLogic", "percentHelperLogic", and "buildOperandLogic".